gaveen/dotfiles/keyboards/README.md

 ### Thumb key clusters
 _Thumb clusters_ mean what it sounds.
 Instead of using both thumbs for the single spacebar, both of the human opposable thumbs can be put to good use.
 Adhering to the 1DFH principle also means there are at least six keys physically assigned for the two thumbs, more if you differentiate between _Tap_ and _Hold_ behaviors.

-I use these six keys for things like Space, Backspace, Enter, Shift, Tab, and Layer Switches.
+I use these six keys for things like Space, Backspace, Enter, Shift, Tab, Esc, and Layer Switches.

 ### Layers
 _Layers_ in a keyboard mean additional characters or functions can be available on the same physical key by temporarily switching to a different layer.
 This is similar to when we press Shift, Fn, or Capslock.